Maryam-Nasseri/Fine-tuning-with-QLoRA/README.md

 - Minimising the number of trainable parameters in a neural network
 - More adaptable and memory-efficient
-- Main methods: Prefix-Tuning, LoRA (Low-Rank Adaptation), QLoRA (Quantised LoRA)
+- Main methods: Prefix-Tuning, LoRA (Low-Rank Adaptation), QLoRA (Quantised LoRA) -- LoRA:
-- LoRA:  allows small adapters to be tailored to specific datasets or users.
+  - allows small adapters to be tailored to specific datasets or users.
+  - Less memory needed for loading and processing
+  - Introduces new parameters only during the training

 ## Fine-tuning process with LoRA